 I go out of my way to fly the absolute best products and carriers I can possibly find.
 Sometimes I drag friends along for the ride, but mostly I do this by myself and absolutely love it.
 I started regaling my parents with stories of direct aisle access, dine-on-demand meals and spa treatments in lounges.

-But this would have involved travelling the way I do and I did not realise that since they had never travelled longhaul in a premium cabin, they didn’t even know what would be a good or a poor carrier to choose.
+But this would have involved traveling the way I do and I did not realise that since they had never travelled longhaul in a premium cabin, they didn’t even know what would be a good or a poor carrier to choose.

 My parents are both in their 60s and are seasoned travellers, heading on a big overseas trip about once a year.
 But what I didn’t appreciate is that they are starting to slow down a bit and would be happy with a comfy ride with minimal connections.
 They don’t want to position to some random airport just because that was the only city with availability for a certain product.